FreeCAD/FreeCAD-documentation/wiki/Mapping_of_main_ElmerSolver_setting_for_mechanical_simulations.md

+# Mapping of main ElmerSolver setting for mechanical simulations

 This page is dedicated to the description of the [Google Summer of Code 2017](GSoC2017.md) project idea regarding completely setting up mechanical simulations from within FreeCAD while using ElmerFEM as external solver.

 ## Outline